 You may be a candidate for a hip replacement if you have severe joint damage or a joint disease that causes chronic and debilitating pain.
 Individuals who are at high risk for infection or who suffer from chronic health issues, such as morbid obesity, may not be eligible for this procedure.
 Only a consultation with your orthopedic surgeon can determine whether hip replacement is right for you.

-You’ll be placed under general anesthesia for your hip replacement.
+You’ll receive a spinal anesthesia for your hip replacement.
 During the procedure, and incision is made in your hip, through which diseased bone and other tissues are removed.
 The artificial hip parts are either cemented in place or else fixated in a way that will encourage your biological bone to fuse with the artificial hip.
-Most procedures take no more than an hour, with many patients going home in as little as 1 or 2 days.
+Most procedures take about an hour, with many patients going home after a one night stay.

 You will not be released from the hospital until you can safely get in and out of bed on your own, as well as perform a normal daily task by yourself.
 It is normal to experience pain and swelling in the first few days and weeks following your surgery.
 However, discomfort should subside with time.
 Be sure to take all medications exactly as prescribed and attend your follow-up appointments with your surgeon.
 Keep in mind that drug, cigarette and excessive alcohol use can complicate the recovery process and affect the outcome of your surgery.